lawrencejbho/full-stack-habit-tracker/README.md

 ## Background

 Habit trackers are valuable tools to increase productivity for any individual and can also be useful for teams.
-Currently, most habit trackers require users to follow a specific process that is too cumbersome causing users to feel fatigue when using the tool.
+Currently, habit trackers require users to follow a specific process that is too cumbersome causing users to feel fatigue when using the tool.
 HaTr is full servicing allowing users to have more control of their own habit tracking process while still providing deep insights into their habits.

 ## Project Design
 HaTr was created from scratch over a 6 month period starting in April 2022 to help me learn full stack development.
 Planning and development has changed many times as I've gone through obstacles at each phase of the project.
-New features are continuously being added to the project as I use this to help track my own learning.
+New features are continuously added to the project as I use this to help track my own learning and productivity.

 ![](https://media.giphy.com/media/JnGXFwR4KCBOYnBmJm/giphy.gif)